 The development of engine emission standards occurs according to the procedures of the US rulemaking process.
 New regulations are first published as proposed rules.
 Following a period of public discussion, the new rule is finalized and signed into law.
 New regulatory proposals and regulations are published in the Federal Register.
 Consolidated regulations become a part of the Code of Federal Regulations (CFR).

+California Standards.
 The State of California has the right to adopt its own emission regulations, which are often more stringent than the federal rules.
 Engine and vehicle emission regulations are adopted by the California Air Resources Board (ARB), a regulatory body within the California EPA.

 Regulated Engines and Vehicles